hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/compare_callers_IGV.md

 ## Learning Objectives

 * Learn how to perform coordinate-based analysis using *bedtools*
-* Explore ChIP-Seq data in IGV
+* Explore ChIP-seq data in IGV

 ## How much overlap exists between SPP and MACS2?